Thekkady

 Grampi / Parunthumpara

 Another must-visit place during your Thekkady trip is Grampi.
-Grampi also known as Parunthumpara (eagle rock) is less known hill station in Idukki district of Kerala.
-It is an enchanting hill station with rolling hills, green valleys and peaceful atmosphere.
+Grampi also known as Parunthumpara (eagle rock) is a less-known hill station in the Idukki district of Kerala.
+It is an enchanting hill station with rolling hills, green valleys, and a peaceful atmosphere.
 People love to visit this picnic spot because of its scenic valleys and panoramic landscape.
 The District Tourism Promotion Council has big plans to develop Paruthumpara as an important tourist destination.
 In order to gain this result they are in a hurry to improve the basic amenities at this place.
-Except June and July (rainy season), you can visit Paruthumpara at any time.
+Except for June and July (rainy season), you can visit Paruthumpara at any time.
 The destination is 10 km away from Vandiperiyar and 30 km from Kumily.
-You can access the place through two main roads – Nedumbassery-Munnar road and Kumarakom-Thekkady road.
+You can access the place through two main roads – Nedumbassery-Munnar Road and Kumarakom-Thekkady Road.

 Mangala Devi Temple